tomjoht/tomjoht.github.io/_posts/2019/5/2019-05-15-recommended-set-up-for-docs-as-code.md

 - general
 keywords: docs-as-code tools, hugo, jekyll
 bitlink: https://idratherbewriting.site/docsascoderecommends
-summary: "A reader asks for my recommended docs-as-code tooling setup.
+description: "A reader asks for my recommended docs-as-code tooling setup.
 I said probably Hugo with Docsy and Netlify, or maybe a solution like Readthedocs.com or Readme.io."
 ---

 A reader asks,